Gallmond/darwin-ldb-node/README.md

 Similarly it's possible for a service to have multiple destinations if the drain splits during the journey.

 See `TrainService.from.scheduled` object to see the scheduled destinations, where the object keys are the destination CRS.
-Same format for `to`
+Same format for `to`.

 ## Multiple callingPoints